 “One thing Jim Flores is known for, when he makes a move it’s usually a pretty big move and he’s not reckless about it,” John White, who manages about $50 million in energy investments at Triple Double Advisors LLC in Houston including BP shares, said in a telephone interview.
 “He can hedge out the production from this and keep the lenders happy.”

 Plains sold its shallow-water Gulf assets to McMoRan Exploration Co.
-(MMR) for $780.4 million in cash and stock two years ago and now owns 31.5 percent of that company.
+(MMR:US) for $780.4 million in cash and stock two years ago and now owns 31.5 percent of that company.

 BP prepared preliminary information for prospective buyers of Gulf assets including the Horn Mountain, Holstein, Diana Hoover and Ram Powell fields in the Gulf, two people with knowledge of the matter said last month.